freealise/freealise/ai/golem.md

 have to keep parts of image unchanged with layers

 aid for the blind with annotated google streets from pedestrian pov and earbud / tactile display if also deaf

+smart home security instead of many sensors (for gmk)